 Business risk encompasses the exposure to uncertainty in the wider economic and competitive environment and the impact of that environment on FNZ's ability to execute its stated business objectives and strategy.

 This risk is managed with strategic focus, assisted by appropriate management oversight and a strong corporate governance framework.

 5.1.7.1.
-Thematic Business Risks
+Thematic Business Risk - Russian invasion of Ukraine